 - private sales

-- created by a non-qualifying creator (not an EU citizen)
+- created by a non-qualifying creator (not an EEA citizen)